olivere/elastic/README.md

 If you came from an earlier version and found that you cannot update, don't worry.
 Earlier versions are still available.
-All you need to do is go-get it and change your import path.
+All you need to do is go-get them and change your import path.
 See below for details.
 Here's what you need to do to use Elastic version 1:

 ```sh